mordvinkinm/CompSec-Experiments/README.md

 * If executable doesn't contain signature, then we consider it as "initial run" ** Read current drive letter
-** Copy "host" application from memory to disc
-** Run "host" applciation and inject self into it with proper parameters, shut down main app ** Injected app will modify original executable, adding drive letter to it ** Run modified executable with proper parameters, shut down injected app ** Modified executable drops host app
+** Run 32 bit "svchost.exe" and inject self into it with proper parameters, shut down main app ** Injected app modifies original executable, making a container and adding drive letter as a payload ** Run modified executable with proper parameters, shut down injected app

 # Approaches #
 ## Container ##